How to Remove the Smell of Garlic from Your Hands | One Quick Tip

 I hope that helps!
 What’s your trick for removing the garlic smell?

-If this tip on how to clean stained wine glasses was useful, you might also like these other Quick Tips:
+If this tip on how to remove the smell of garlic from your hands was useful, you might also like these other Quick Tips:

 How to Use Leftover Wine: Wine Ice Cubes | One Quick Tip